Manu1ND/Mapaish-Chat/README.md

 # MAPAISH Chat Server

-This project is to create a chat application with a server and users to enable the users to chat with each other.
-To develop an instant messaging solution to enable users to seamlessly communicate with each other.
-The project should be user friendly to use, enabling even a novice person to use it.
+MAPAISH Chat Server is an instant messaging solution built using vanilla JS for frontend with PHP and MariaDB for backend.
+It allows users to seamlessly communicate with each other.
+The project should be designed to very user friendly to use, enabling even a novice person to use it.

 # Documentation